-Few cities can match the charm that makes up Charleston: a mix of rich history that flavors the streets, shops, and people, and a vibrant influx of growth and innovation that keeps this Lowcountry city fresh and lively.
+Few cities can match the charm of Charleston: a mix of rich history that flavors the streets, shops, and people, and a vibrant influx of growth and innovation that keeps this Lowcountry city fresh and lively.

 For the tourists that flock to the seaside destination each year, that means a vacation with nearly endless sightseeing and recreational options, from the French Quarter to Fort Sumter.
-And for the nearly 12,000 people moving to the Charleston region every year, it means choosing a culturally abundant city with award-winning dining, a thriving arts community, and plenty of choices when it comes to neighborhoods.
+And for the average of nearly 15,000 people moving to the Charleston region every year over the past decade, it means choosing a culturally abundant city with award-winning dining, a thriving arts community, and plenty of choices when it comes to neighborhoods.

 About Charleston, SC

 From a bustling vibe in the historic district to the less-touristy but still busy ’burbs, Charleston can sometimes feel like a few cities in one.
 Cobblestone streets snake through downtown, where King Street galleries and upscale shops share real estate with boutique hotels and some of the best dining in the Southeast.
 Architectural gems appear on nearly every corner, along with colorful residences and the historic treasures that draw visitors from around the world.
 Near Charleston Harbor, in the neighborhood known as the Battery, elegant mansions sit high along the waterfront, with South Carolina’s signature palms lining the boulevards like stately sentries.